junga-com/bg-core/readme.md

     # expect: output of myCoolFunction be different if the first argument is 42
     myCoolFunction "$@"
 }

-# this should be the last line of any ut script
-unitTestCntr "$@"

 <cntr-d>
 $ chmod a+x /tmp/test4.sh
 ```